Krishnaa-Reddy/idea-vault/public/docs/FEATURES.md

 - Theming: Dark / Light
 - Daily email reminders (9 AM, categorized as Today, Approaching, Overdue)
 - LocalStorage vs Supabase task management
+    - LocalStorage: tasks are stored locally in the browser
+    - Supabase: tasks are stored in the Supabase database
+    - Syncing: tasks can be synced between the two.
+This is useful when you dont want to login in.
-- Google Login authentication
+- Google Login Provider for authentication
-- Smart Reminders toggle
+- Settings: enable/disable daily reminders
 - Clean UI (Spartan UI + Tailwind)

 ## Planned